Contract Redlining: A Complete Guide

 Benefits: Ensures uniformity, compliance with organizational policies, and efficiency in contract creation.

 Track and highlight all changes, comments, and edits in the contract.
-This includes using tools that show revisions in different colors and allow stakeholders to add and view comments and suggestions.
+This includes using tools that display revisions through color coding and allow stakeholders to add and view comments and suggestions.

 Benefits: Enhances transparency, facilitates easy review of changes, and helps in understanding the evolution of the document.